 - Make arrangements to pay outstanding debts.

-What if I don’t have the down payment?
+💵 What if I have no money down?

 The vast majority of homes are purchased through mortgage loans, but most conventional mortgage loans require a 20% down payment.
 What if you satisfy all other requirements but don’t possess the funds for that large sum of money needed for the down payment?

 Generally referred to as ‘rural’ loans, that description doesn’t mean that you have to buy a home down the middle of nowhere — a few suitable locations are actually in remarkably populated settings.
 Loans via the Department of Agriculture are available to individuals who have a decent credit history and a stable earning that doesn’t go beyond certain median specifications.